-As one of the nation’s top-ranked centers for rheumatology, Duke provides expertise in the diagnosis and treatment of gout.
+As a high-performing center for rheumatology, according to U.S. News and World Report, Duke provides expertise in the diagnosis and treatment of gout.
 Our experts work closely with specialists throughout Duke to relieve your symptoms and help prevent future attacks.
 We want to help you resume a healthy, active life.

 About Gout